-- 1. Members of the visiting team should be permitted the opportunity to have one practice round prior to all regular season matches and playoff matches, based on club availability.
+- Members of the visiting team should be permitted the opportunity to have one practice round prior to all regular season matches and playoff matches, based on club availability.
 However, practice rounds are neither mandatory nor required.
 Practice round availability (if any) and costs (if any) should be relayed to all team captains in the group prior to the start of the season. - 2.
 The number of players taken to the "away" course for a practice round is to be limited to 16 players during the regular season and the championship, and eight players during the playoff matches.
 The visiting team should provide a roster in advance to the host club of the players who will be participating in the practice round.

 Note: The number of players taken to a practice round may be modified for regular season and playoff matches, subject to host club approval.
 Any abuses of the practice round policy are subject to review by the Team Play Committee and may result in the team's ineligibility for the following Team Play season.
-All abuses of this policy or inappropriate conduct of visiting club members during practice rounds should be reported immediately to the SCGA Team Play Staff.

-- 3. Practice will not be allowed on the host course on the day of a match prior to the beginning of the round during the regular season as well as during playoffs and the championship match (see Note under USGA Rule 7-1). - Penalty for violation of this Rule: Disqualification of the player.
-Another player may be substituted in his place in accordance with Team Play Rule 10C. - 4.
-Host clubs should ensure that there are no scheduling conflicts with other club events.
+3. Practice will not be allowed on the host course on the day of a match prior to the beginning of the round during the regular season as well as during playoffs and the championship match (see Note under USGA Rule 7-1).

+Penalty for violation of this Rule: Disqualification of the player.
+Another player may be substituted in his place in accordance with Team Play Rule 10C.

+4. Host clubs should ensure that there are no scheduling conflicts with other club events.
 If a club event subsequently conflicts, the club must notify the visiting Team Captain immediately to schedule a makeup date if necessary.